NHSDigital/digital-prevention-services-portfolio/app/events/winter-2025.md

 All times are approximate.

-See the venue map.
-Printed maps are also available from reception and on posters around the venue.
+See the [venue map](#venue-map).
+Printed maps are available from reception and on posters around the venue.

 ---